ublue-os/website/docs/guide/software.md

 To apply the staged new staged image that includes your packages, reboot your computer.

 There is no search functionality in `rpm-ostree`, but you can use a general package search website such as [pkgs.org](https://pkgs.org/) or [Repology](https://repology.org/).
+There is also no command to enable [copr](https://copr.fedorainfracloud.org/) or other repositories in `rpm-ostree`, but you can add the repo files manually to `/etc/yum.repos.d/`

 ## Flatpak